koonix/sxiv-flexipatch/.github/README.md

 ### Changelog:

 2021-06-10 - Added the "allow escape key in external key handler" patch (for the lack of a better
-             name), the navigate if not scroll, the start from file and the set title patches
+             name), dmenu-like behaviour, the navigate if not scroll, the start from file and the set title patches

 2021-06-09 - Added the marks count, marks border, window title and swap bar colors patches